0xADE1A1DE/AssemblyLine/src/README.md

   /* enumerator for defining the semantic type of an instruction
    * where special encoding is required ( currently, only applicable for
-   * SHIFT, DATA_TRANSFER, and CONTROLFLOW type instructions)
-   * else set this to 'OTHER'
+   * SHIFT, DATA_TRANSFER, and CONTROL_FLOW type instructions) else set this to 'OTHER' */
-   */
   instr_type type;